Adam-Lehman/Adam-Lehman.github.io/index.md

 #### I grew up in Middlebury, Indiana and have lived in Colorado for the past 10 years.
 In 2019, I thru-hiked the Colorado Trail and it was around that time that I discovered the world of GIS.
 After spending 49 days on trail, I realized how much I love looking at maps and analyzing spatial data.
 When I got off trail, I began looking at GIS programs.
 It wasn't until the fall of 2023 that I went back to school due to several reasons, but I am excited to begin a new career.

-#### I am an environmentalist and have a great passion for protecting our planet, so I am excited to be a part of the ESIIL Stars program this summer.
-I can't wait to further my knowledge of geographic information systems and learn more about earth data science.
-I have some experience with coding and looking forward to improving those skills over the coming months.
+#### During my time at Metropolitan State University of Denver, I studied a range of geographic information systems.
+I am well versed in GIS Principles and experienced in ArcGIS Pro, Spatial Modeling with Raster, Cartography, Remote Sensing, LiDAR, Landsat Imagery, Photogrammetry, and GIS programming with Python.
 &nbsp;

 ___